 Sleeping bags can provide lots of comfort and warmth for their weight and are one of the first things you should think about getting if you want to camp, hike, bikepack or generally explore more often.

 If you’re thinking about your next adventure, then you should also read our list of of the best camping coffee makers.
-We put together that list to help you choose the right one to pack alongside your new sleeping bag.
-Coffee while sitting in your sleeping bag, there’s not much better.
+We put together that list to help you choose the right one to pack alongside your new place to sleep.
+Coffee while sitting in your snug cocoon of down, there’s not much better.